Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Sufficient Buffered Fleet-Sizing Rule

 Proposition~1 establishes that the recovery pipeline can accommodate at most $m\lceil R \rceil$ UAVs.
 The Duty-Cycle rule provisions exactly this number of spares.
 While this matches the maximum concurrent recoveries, it does not guarantee feasibility.

 At time $\lceil R \rceil \, T_{\mathrm{active}}$, all $m\lceil R \rceil$ spares are committed to recovery.
 At that same instant, the active cohort of $m$~UAVs completes its duty cycle and requests replacement.
-The $m$ requests must be served by UAVs that are not already in recovery.
-Under Duty-Cycle sizing, none exist and the spare pool is empty by construction.
-This failure is structural.
-It does not depend on timing noise or unlucky synchronization.
-The system requires $m\lceil R \rceil$ UAVs to populate the recovery pipeline and an additional $m$ flight-ready vehicles to serve the incoming wave.
-The Duty-Cycle allocation provides only the former.
-Timing perturbations merely determine whether exhaustion occurs exactly at the boundary or slightly before; the capacity deficit itself is inherent.
-This imbalance is resolved by provisioning an additional buffer of $m$ spares.
+Under Duty-Cycle sizing the pool returns to exactly empty at this boundary, so the schedule is feasible in the noise-free limit, where the earliest recovering cohort returns just before the next wave arrives.
+The allocation therefore carries zero count margin.
+The system needs $m\lceil R \rceil$ UAVs to populate the recovery pipeline and $m$ flight-ready UAVs to absorb a wave arriving before the earliest cohort has recovered.
+The Duty-Cycle allocation provides only the former, so any perturbation that delays a recovering UAV past the next wave produces exhaustion.
+This vulnerability grows with $m$ and $R$, since larger synchronized waves and longer recovery leave less tolerance for timing variation.
+The imbalance is resolved by provisioning an additional buffer of $m$ spares.
 Specifically, with

 the system contains $m$ UAVs beyond the maximum recovery pipeline occupancy.
-These additional UAVs remain flight-ready and can absorb the incoming replacement wave, while the recovery pipeline continues to operate at full capacity without interruption.
+These additional UAVs remain flight-ready and absorb the incoming replacement wave, while the recovery pipeline continues at full capacity without interruption.
+The buffer therefore functions as a robustness margin rather than a correction to a deterministic deficit.
+For small $m$ and moderate $R$, the zero-margin Duty-Cycle schedule remains feasible, consistent with the experimental results in Section~\ref{sec:experiments}, where Duty-Cycle certifies in S1 through S3 and fails only in the high-$m$, high-$R$ scenarios S4 and S5.